 - 4 cups white candy coating

-- Assorted sprinkles and small candies for decorating
+- Optional: assorted sprinkles and small candies for decorating

 1. Prepare a baking sheet by lining it with aluminum foil or waxed paper.